ericlee360photo-svg/bridge2us/README.md

    - Enable the Google+ API
    - Go to "Credentials" and create an OAuth 2.0 Client ID
    - Add `http://localhost:3000/api/auth/callback/google` to authorized redirect URIs
-   - Copy the Client ID and Client Secret to your `.env` file
+   - Copy the Client ID and Client Secret to your `.env.local` file

 5. Set up the database:
 ```bash